 This sophisticated process essentially allows operators to coordinate when the satellite will come into view of the ground station, move the antennae, pick up the satellite, collect the data, and possibly even deliver that data back to the satellite for processing elsewhere.

 This feature offers satellite operators a huge advantage.
 There are hundreds of satellites in the sky — soon to be thousands — and they are passing around the Earth multiple times a day.
 With this platform, operators who utilize HiLDA for GSaaS can simply and effectively schedule time on the antenna, including polar orbit passes and data delivery, as though it was their own.

 The second option operators have is to use the HiLDA Ground Station as a dedicated ground station operator.
 This is the ideal option for satellite operators who have enough satellites to utilize the ground station on an almost full-time basis.

 With this model, the operator would build an antenna at the Utqiaġvik facility and lease a dedicated antenna pad.
-We would provide continued operation and maintenance (O&M) along with the fiber connection and the link to the cloud — providing operators with maximum flexibility
+We would provide continued operation and maintenance (O&M), in addition to the fiber connection and the link to the cloud.
+This would afford operators maximum flexibility.

 The Future of Quintillion’s Space Strategy